nickbrandt/GitLab/doc/administration/reference_architectures/3k_users.md

 just an arbitrary password selected by the administrator.
 It is unrelated to tokens created for the GitLab API or other similar web API tokens.

-Below we describe how to configure one Gitaly server `gitaly1.internal` with secret token `gitalysecret`.
-We assume your GitLab installation has two repository storages: `default` and `storage1`.
+Below we describe how to configure two Gitaly servers, with IPs and domain names:

-To configure the Gitaly server:
+- `10.6.0.51`: Gitaly 1 (`gitaly1.internal`)
+- `10.6.0.52`: Gitaly 2 (`gitaly2.internal`)

+The secret token is assumed to be `gitalysecret` and that your GitLab installation has three repository storages:

+- `default` on Gitaly 1
+- `storage1` on Gitaly 1
+- `storage2` on Gitaly 2

+On each node:

 1. [Download/Install](https://about.gitlab.com/install/) the Omnibus GitLab
    package you want using **steps 1 and 2** from the GitLab downloads page but